 If you have type 2 diabetes, have obesity, or want to learn more about the benefits and side effects of GLP-1 drugs, consider talking to your healthcare provider to see if this class of medications is an option for you.

 You can check in on your health and wellness with Everlywell.
-Everlywell offers weight management telehealth to give you access to providers that can help with weight loss, including through prescription of GLP-1 if applicable.
-Learn more about Everlywell and what is available for you.
+Everlywell offers weight management telehealth to give you access to providers that can help with weight loss, including through a prescription of GLP-1 if applicable.
+Learn more about Everlywell and what is available for you and book online weight loss visit.

 HbA1c vs. fasting glucose: understanding the similarities and differences